google/fonts/tools/encodings/GF Glyph Sets/Vietnamese/README.md

 ### Making Vietnamese look better

-####How to create localized Vietnamese glyphs, different from default Latin in Glyphs App
+Here is how to create localized Vietnamese glyphs, different from default Latin ones, in Glyphs App.

 First, let's create glyphs for localized Vietnamese accents.
 Go to `Glyphs > Add Glyphs`, copy and paste the command below:

 ```
 acutecomb=acutecomb.loclVIT